 I don’t know about you, but we’ve been swept up in the air fryer craze.
 Even the Test Kitchen is using air fryers!
 The tabletop convection ovens are amazing, circulating hot air around your food until it gets a crisp exterior—just like a fryer, but with a whole lot less oil.
 Faux-frying is what most people are using their air fryers for, but don’t stop there.
 You can cook some surprising foods in these gadgets, including air fryer steak.
+(See our guide to all things air fryer.)

 Because the temperatures inside the air fryer are so consistent, your steak will turn out perfect, every time.
 It’s an ideal scenario when the weather isn’t cooperating and you can’t hit the grill.